-15.04 Medical Certificate Requirement
+15.04 Medical Certificate requirements

-a) Employees who are absent due to sickness for more than five days are required to submit a medical certificate on the prescribed form.
-Employees who are absent on frequent, short term absences due to sickness (more than four in a 12 month period) are required to provide a medical certificate on the BC Transit / Union sick leave form for the next absence.
+- b) Employees who are absent due to sickness for more than 5 days are required to submit a medical certificate on the prescribed form.
+Employees who are absent on frequent, short term absences due to sickness (more than 4 in a 12 month period) may be, at the Employers discretion, required to provide a medical certificate on the BC Transit / Union sick leave form for the next absence.
 Employees on sick leave or income continuance must continue to be available in the vicinity of their work area unless a medical certificate has been furnished to provide otherwise.
-The Employer will pay any physician's charges levied for the completion of the prescribed form.

-b) The Employer may require an employee who is absent due to sickness exceeding 30 continuous calendar days to submit a medical certificate on the prescribed form.
+The Employer will pay any physician's charges levied for the completion of the prescribed form. - c) The Employer may require an employee who is absent due to sickness exceeding 30 continuous calendar days to submit a medical certificate on the prescribed form.

-c) Medical Examinations
+d) Medical Examinations